solo-studios/nyx/README.md

 ## Features

-The enabled features depends on which other plugins are loaded.
+The enabled features depend on which other plugins are loaded.

 ### Default